MohidFarhan/MohidFarhan.github.io/_posts/2025-12-14-Reinterpreting-Electromagnetism-by-Particle-Physics-PartThree.md

 \bar{\psi}\gamma^\mu \psi
 $$

 This combination is special as the mathematics is now starting to whisper.
-It’s not just any term, it represents the flow of charge in spacetime, known as the \textbf{Dirac current}:
+It’s not just any term, it represents the flow of charge in spacetime, known as the $$\textbf{Dirac current}$$:

 $$
 j^\mu = \bar{\psi}\gamma^\mu \psi